MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOMigrationJobStatus.md

 # Get-SPOMigrationJobStatus

 ## SYNOPSIS
-Cmdlet to monitor the status of a submitted SharePoint Online Migration job.
+Use this cmdlet to monitor the status of a submitted SharePoint Online migration job.

 ## SYNTAX